top of page

 When Can You Start Scar Massage?

-Scar massage is typically recommended once the wound is fully closed and healed — usually around 6–8 weeks post-injury or surgery, depending on individual healing.
+Scar massage is typically recommended once the wound is fully closed and healed — usually around 5 weeks post-injury or surgery, depending on individual healing.

 However, treatments such as LLLT, 6-D taping (around the region of but not over the scar) and silicone tape can be used earlier than this.
-It is usual for scar massage to be included as part of another treatment - this could be remedial massage or MLD, depending on the scar and it's impact on the physical body.
-All of this is carefully assessed at your appointment.
-Even old scars can benefit from scar massage and this is something I have seen many times in clinic. â€‹
+It is usual for scar massage to be included as part of an MLD appointment.
+A full scar assessment is carried out at your appointment which includes breathing and range of motion assessment.
+Even old scars can benefit from scar massage and this is something seen many times in clinic.

 bottom of page